 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easy for non-technical users to add, edit and manage content on their website.

-A Content Management System not only helps site owners with your content creation and editing, it also takes care of a number of “behind the scenes” management tasks such as:
+Content management systems not only help business owners add and edit their content, they also take care of a number of “behind the scenes” management tasks like:

 - Generate website navigation elements automatically

 - Store web content in an organized way

 - Make web content easily searchable and indexable

 - Keep track of registered users, including user permissions, logins and security settings